-Establishing Energy Communities can contribute most effectively to energy poverty tackling locally since one of its fundamental principles is channelling generated benefits to their members and to local community.
+Establishing Energy Communities can contribute most effectively to energy poverty tackling locally since one of their fundamental principles is channelling generated benefits to their members and to local community.
 Primary activities of an Energy Community - production, storage, self-consumption or energy sale - as well as secondary ones - smart meters supply and consultation on energy saving - are contingent upon involvement of local actors and collaboration with local community.
 The legal framework makes a clear distinction between profitable Energy Communities and non-profitable ones.
-The distinction is based upon their constituent members and their capacity to supply excess energy123.
-Profitable Energy Communities constitute large collective schemes whose members are mostly individuals, entitled to excess energy distribution.
+The distinction is based upon their constituent members and their capacity to distribute surpluses123.
+Profitable Energy Communities constitute large collective schemes whose members are mostly individuals, entitled to surplus distribution.
 The amount of shares in the cooperative is crucial for the admission of low-income individuals and might occasionally prove discouraging.
 This barrier has been surpassed by cooperative schemes in Greece and abroad via micro-lending to prospective Community members and gradual loan repayment either in set instalments or by provision of services to the cooperative.
-On the other hand, non-profitable Energy Communities are established by public or private law legal entities not entitled to excess energy distribution.
+On the other hand, non-profitable Energy Communities are established by public or private law legal entities not entitled to surplus distribution.
 Vulnerable population groups affected by energy poverty could benefit from both types of Energy Communities.
-For example, an Energy Community created by municipal and/or regional authorities in collaboration with local entrepreneurs or businesses for RES systems installation will have the means
+For example, an Energy Community created by municipal and/or regional authorities in collaboration with local entrepreneurs or businesses pursuing RES systems instal-